confluentinc/examples/replicator-schema-translation/docs/index.rst

      cd examples/replicator-schema-translation

-3. Start the entire demo by running a single command that creates source and destination clusters automatically and adds a schema to the source cluster |sr|.
+3. Start the entire demo by running a single command that creates source and destination clusters automatically and adds a schema to the source |sr|.
 This takes less than 5 minutes to complete.

    .. sourcecode:: bash